NxNiki/nwbPipeline/README.md

 ![image](https://github.com/NxNiki/nwbPipeline/assets/4017256/750943aa-0c6b-433d-9979-fd3dc7b1bd6d)

-After setting the montage, clicking `confirm` will save the configuration file (to set neuralynx) and a JSON file, which saves the information in the UI and can be loaded.
+After setting the montage, clicking `confirm` will save the configuration file (to set up the neuralynx device) and a JSON file, which saves the information in the UI and can be loaded.

 ### unpack data: